-Mary’s last hanging was darkness and beauty as she softly swayed from the third floor balcony of the orphanage dormitory.
+Mary’s last hanging was darkness and beauty as she slowly swayed from the third floor balcony of the orphanage dormitory.
 The carefully tied noose was flawless, and it fit perfectly around her slender neck.
-She quietly peeked from underneath her hood, hoping that the children watching on the stairs below would fully appreciate her every twist and turn.
+She quietly peeked from underneath her hood, hoping that the children watching on the stairs below would never forget her every twist and turn.

-The orphans couldn’t get enough.
-A few of the older children remembered her past hangings, but the little ones had only heard the stories.
-They could all recite the rhyme about her first “collaring” down at the old dairy barn 15 years earlier, and they sang it over and over again as she swung: “Hanging Mary stole some rope/climbed upon a box of soap/Tied a knot down at the dairy/slipped and fell, poor Hanging Mary…”
+The orphans were mesmerized.
+A few of the older children recalled her past hangings, but the little ones had only heard the stories.
+They could all recite the rhyme about her first “collaring” down at the dairy barn 15 years earlier, and they sang it over and over as she swung: “Hanging Mary stole some rope, climbed upon a box of soap, tied a knot down at the dairy, slipped and fell, poor Hanging Mary…”

 No one knew much about Mary’s past.
 It was rumored that her father had died tragically in WWI, and her young, beautiful mother had gone insane with grief over his loss.
 She had been a painfully shy child, and never spoke to anyone at the orphanage.
 You could say that her accidental hanging had truly enlivened her.
 She became quite fond of the attention, and quickly developed a talent for what she called “the rope ballet.”